OctopusDeploy/helm-charts/charts/kubernetes-agent/docs/forward-merging-release-branches.md

 > This pull request MUST be merged as a normal merge commit, NOT a **Squash** commit.
 > This is so that the original commit SHA in the release branch is maintained through to `main`.

-## Step 4 - RElease the v3 changes
+## Step 4 - Release the v3 changes

 When the merge forward PR is merged and if it had a changeset, the changeset bot will create a PR to release the changes for `v3`.